Can commercial battery storage solve our daytime supply excess?

 The next logical step would be to learn from the South Australia experiment and incentivise businesses to become self-sufficient in terms of energy storage.

-The added bonus is that businesses and residences equipped with batteries would be able to sell surplus stored energy into the grid at favourable prices when supply is tight.
+The bonus is that businesses and residences equipped with batteries would be able to sell surplus stored energy into the grid at favourable prices when supply is tight.

 In the long term, this would mean less reliance on coal.